 - A. Single-Unit Detached.
 A building or structure that contains only one principal dwelling unit. - B. Two-Unit Detached.
-A building or structure that contains 2 dwelling units; and contains either a common floor-ceiling assembly between the upper and lower level dwelling units, or a common wall connector and a common roof connector. - Common Wall Connector.
-An interior wall that is shared by and separates the two dwelling units of a two-unit dwelling and meets all of the following requirements: - a.
+A building or structure that meets the following requirements: It contains 2 dwelling units; and It contains either a common floorceiling assembly between the upper and lower level dwelling units, or a common wall connector and a common roof connector. - Common Wall Connector.
+An interior wall that is shared by and separates the two dwelling units of a two-unit -family dwelling and meets all of the following requirements: - a.
 It is no less than 12 feet in length; - b.
 It exists at the ground story level and is at least one story in height; - c.
-It separates enclosed interior space in each of the dwelling units; - d.
-It is designed to give the appearance that it connects the two dwelling units to each other - Common Roof Connector.
+It separates enclosed interior space in each of the dwelling units; - It is designed to give the appearance that it connects the two dwelling units to each other. - Common Roof Connector.
 An exterior roof surface that meets all of the following requirements: - a.
-It extends over the common wall a minimum of 12 feet over the interior spaces of each dwelling unit; - b.
+It extends over the common wall a minimum of 12 feet over the interior spaces of each in one dwelling unit-and a minimum of 12 feet over the interior space(s) in the other-dwelling unit; - b.
 The roofing material over each dwelling unit has identical materials and color; - c.
 The roof surfaces do not have any vertical separation, subject to the following exceptions: - i.
-A dormer shall not be deemed a vertical separation; - ii.
-A vertical separation between the roof surface of one dwelling unit and the roof surface of the other dwelling unit may be allowed if all of the following conditions are met:
+A dormer shall not be deemed a vertical separation;

-- a) The difference between the mean grade slope of one dwelling unit and the mean grade slope of the other dwelling unit is more than 3 feet; - b) The vertical separation between the roof surface of one dwelling unit and the roof surface of the other dwelling unit does not exceed the difference between the mean grade slope of each of the two dwelling units; - c) The roof surfaces may have varied roof slopes, but if so, they shall conform to the requirements stated in paragraphs a) and b) above. - d.
+- ii.
+A vertical separation between the roof surface of one dwelling unit and the roof surface of the other dwelling unit may be allowed if all of the following conditions are met: - a) The difference between the mean grade slope of one dwelling unit and the mean grade slope of the other dwelling unit is more than 3 feet; - b) The vertical separation between the roof surface of one dwelling unit and the roof surface of the other dwelling unit does not exceed the difference between the mean grade slope of each of the two dwelling units; - c) The roof surfaces may have varied roof slopes, but if so, they shall conform to the requirements stated in paragraphs a) and b) above. - d.
 It is designed to give the appearance that it connects the two dwelling units to each other. - C. Single-Unit Attached.
 A building or structure that either: - Contains 3 or more dwelling units, attached to one another at the ground level and each having a separate primary and secondary access at ground level; or - 2.
 Contains 2 dwelling units and is not a two-unit detached dwelling. - D. Multi-Unit.
 A building or structure containing 3 or more dwelling units.